A systematic characterisation of canopy density based on turbulent-structure penetration

-We consider flows over canopies with rigid prismatic elements to thoroughly investigate turbulence penetration across various canopy layouts, element geometries and Reynolds numbers.
 Figure \ref{fig:lambda_parameter} illustrates the morphology of the canopies studied, and table \ref{tab:canopy_param} details the relevant simulation parameters.
 We note that in the literature, the terms `spacing' and `gap' are sometimes used interchangeably, mainly in the context of canopies with thin filaments, where the element width $w$ is small compared to both $s$ and $g$, so that $s=g+w\approx g$ \citep{cui2003large, bailey2013turbulence}.
 Here, we consider both thin filaments ($w/s\approx0.06$) and thick and densely-packed elements ($w/s\approx0.67$).
 To avoid confusion, we refer to the `spacing' $s$, the sum of the gap and element width, as the `pitch' in the remainder of this work.

-All canopies investigated consist of collocated prismatic elements with a square wall-parallel cross-section, where $w_x^+=w_z^+$.
+All canopies investigated consist of collocated prismatic elements with a square wall-parallel cross-section, with $w_x=w_z$.
 To distinguish among different simulations, the prefix indicates the canopy characteristics, and the subscript denotes the approximate streamwise and spanwise spacing/pitch (`S') or gap (`G') in inner units.
 For example, case $\mathrm{C_{S27\times108}}$ refers to a canopy resembling a `Canyon' with streamwise-packed elements, where $s_x^+\approx27$ and $s_z^+\approx108$.